Hurricane Ida traps Louisianans, leaves the grid a shambles

 Forecasters said flash flooding and mudslides are possible along Ida’s path before it blows out to sea over New England on Friday.

-Associated Press writers Emily Wagster Pettus in Jackson, Mississippi; Seth Borenstein in Kensington, Maryland; Michael Biesecker in Washington; Sudhin Thanawala in Atlanta; and Jeffrey Collins in Columbia, South Carolina. contributed to this report.
+Associated Press writers Jay Reeves in Gulfport, Mississippi; Emily Wagster Pettus in Jackson, Mississippi; Seth Borenstein in Kensington, Maryland; Michael Biesecker in Washington; Sudhin Thanawala in Atlanta; and Jeffrey Collins in Columbia, South Carolina. contributed to this report.

 Credit: STAFF PHOTO BY MAX BECHERER